White Mischief (film): Box office

-The film made a loss during its theatrical release.
+The film lost money during its theatrical release.
 However, Jake Eberts reported that Goldcrest Films invested £1,300,000 in the film, and received £1,633,000, earning them a profit of £333,000.

+Critical

+Variet wrote the film "displays high production values, impressive acting talent, and a strong — virtually factual — storyline.
+The money invested can be seen on the screen, and with an excellent lead performance (following his major role in ‘‘The Sicilian’’) Joss Ackland should finally receive the acting kudos he deserves.
+Pic should make a healthy b.o. impact worldwide."

-Fox said he was "ambivalent" about the movie, based on his book.
+Book author James Fox said he was "ambivalent" about the movie.

+Radofrd said the reviews of the film " almost ruined my career.
+It stopped it in its tracks...
+I think it was difficult for critics because Britain is obsessed by class.
+It wasn’t done to make a film about upper-class people.
+I think people were expecting one of those James Ivory films or A Passage to India...
+It wasn’t meant to be like Out of Africa, the cinema of waxed furniture.
+I was trying to make something much more decadent."

 Legacy

 In 1996, Mariette Bosch murdered Ria Wolmerans in Botswana.
 Both women were white South Africans.
 The case was referred to as "Botswana's white mischief".